mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/make-phone-call/ios.md

 ## Login

-Using the Nexmo Client SDK should start with logging in to `NexmoClient`, using a `jwt` user token.
+Using the Client SDK should start with logging in to `NexmoClient`, using a `jwt` user token.

 In production apps, your server would authenticate the user, and would return a [correctly configured JWT](/client-sdk/concepts/jwt-acl) to your app.